Léa Seydoux: 2019-present: Work with auteurs and continued acclaim

 Seydoux stars in Hideo Kojima's video game Death Stranding.
 She provided the voice, performance and her likeness to the character Fragile, the head of Fragile Express.
 Death Stranding released in November 2019 to positive reviews in which critics called her a "marvel", and described her performance as being among some of the "most nuanced performance capture ever seen in the medium".
-She will also star in the game's sequel.
+She also stars in the game's sequel, Death Stranding 2: On the Beach (2025).
+Death Stranding 2: On the Beach released in June 2025 to critical acclaim, with Seydoux being lauded again for her performance as Fragile, which critics called "a layered character that the French actress elevates even further".
 She also appeared in Oh Mercy!, a French crime drama by director Arnaud Desplechin.
 The film premiered at Cannes and was selected to compete for the Palme d'Or.
-In 2021, Seydoux reprised her role as Madeleine Swann in the James Bond film No Time to Die.
-The film's release was postponed worldwide due to the COVID-19 pandemic.
-She stars in Wes Anderson's ensemble comedy-drama The French Dispatch (2021).
-She plays Lizzy in Ildikó Enyedi's The Story of My Wife (2021), and stars in the film France (2021) by Bruno Dumont.
-Seydoux collaborated with Arnaud Desplechin for the second time on Deception (2021).